npm/npmo-docs/troubleshooting/faq.md

 Setting up a replica is easy:

-1. on your primary server copy the values of `Full URL of npm Enterprise registry`, and `Secret used between services` (replication connects to the registry component of npm Enterprise, which defaults to running on `:8080`).
+1. On your primary server, copy the values of `Full URL of npm Enterprise registry`, and `Secret used between services` (replication connects to the registry component of npm Enterprise, which defaults to running on `:8080`).
-2. provision the secondary server and ensure that publication and installation is working appropriately.
+2. Provision the secondary server and ensure that publication and installation is working appropriately.
 3. Optionally, set `Publication Settings` to `Read Only` on the secondary server (this will prevent users form accidentally publishing packages to it).
-4. on the secondary server:
+4. On the secondary server:
   * set `Upstream URL` to the value of `Full URL of npm Enterprise registry` on the primary.
   * set `Upstream secret` to the value of `Secret used between services` on the primary.
   * set `Policy to apply during replication` to `mirror` on the secondary server.
 5. `ssh` into the secondary server, and run `npme reset-follower`.

-That's all there is to it, wait a few minutes and the secondary should be synced with the primary server.
+That's all there is to it!
+Wait a few minutes and the secondary should be synced with the primary server.

 For more details, see replication for [Backups and HA](../tutorials/backups-and-ha.md).